Code-Institute-Submissions/shellgeo-ci_ms1_fluffy_NovResub/README.md

 Regular or returning user -
  - Have access to an easily readable timetable for all the classes.
  - Quick access to sign up link if they are a returning customer.
- - Quickly access the social media links to follow the gym's activities and events
+ - Quickly access the social media links to follow the gym's activities and community events.
+ - Learn about the additional benefits of being a monthly paid member and the different membership tiers.

 ## **Structure**
 ### Interaction Design: